Mary Emma Woolley: Later years

 Beginning in 1933, an effort began to gather steam among some male members of the Board of Trustees to make sure that when Woolley retired, she would be replaced by a male president.
 Many of the Board members who supported this approach believed that Mount Holyoke College had become "overfeminized" with most of the departments headed by women and male faculty in a small minority.
 Some looked to Mount Holyoke as a place where graduates of Yale University might find jobs and felt that hiring a male president would make that more likely.

 Woolley retired in 1937 at the age of 74.
-The appointment of Roswell Gray Ham to succeed her was a bitter blow to opportunities for women to advance through higher education.
+The appointment of Roswell Gray Ham to succeed her was a blow to opportunities for women to advance through higher education.
 She, members of the faculty, members of the AAUW and members of the alumnae group fought back strenuously.
 The vote at the June 6, 1936 Board meeting just achieved the required majority despite eloquent pleas from trustee Frances Perkins (a Mount Holyoke alumna and Secretary of Labor), Woolley and members of the faculty.
 After Ham was appointed, some alumnae attempted to rouse sufficient opposition to convince Ham to refuse the appointment but official Mount Holyoke closed ranks and the opposition was defeated.
 Woolley and her allies did have the "last word" at the college's centennial celebration in May 1937 (a month before Ham took office).
 He was not invited to attend and many of the speeches decried the actions of the Board of Trustees.
 After her retirement, Woolley never visited the Mount Holyoke campus again.
 She moved to the Marks family home in Westport, NY and lived there with Marks until her death in 1947.

 Woolley remained an active social advocate during her retirement, and she spent much of her time lecturing at meetings and conferences.
 On September 30, 1944, in her Westport, New York home, she suffered from a cerebral hemorrhage which partially paralyzed her.
 She spent the final three years of her life in a wheelchair and Marks cared for her until her death in 1947.